yWorks/yfiles-for-html-demos/demos/view/renderingorder/README.md

 - _Labels / Ports at Owner:_ The labels and ports are rendered on the same z-order as their owner.
 - _Edges on Top:_ Edges are rendered on top of the nodes.
 Note in this case, we also enabled the labels and ports at owner configuration.
 - _Group Nodes:_ Maintains the rendering order according to the nesting depth for group nodes while nodes and edges are placed in the separate groups and are not interleaved in the rendering.
-- _None:_ Items are placed in their respective canvas object group without considering the nesting hierarchy of the nodes.
+- _None:_ Items are placed in their respective render tree group without considering the nesting hierarchy of the nodes.
 Usually, this setting is only used when the z-order is managed by a different mechanism.